matt-gardner/util/README.md

 only parts that are tested.
 I started out with the BufferedReader testing route, and ended up here because it just worked better with all of the things I wanted to test.

+Another big piece (new in version 2.1) is functionality for managing experiment pipelines.
+This lets you specify a number of Steps, with input files and output files, and run a whole pipeline by just telling the last Step to run (which will run whatever other earlier Steps in the pipeline are needed to produce input files that don't already exist).
+In addition, there's a Metrics class that's mostly reusable for comparing the output of different systems and printing results to the screen (including computing metrics like MAP, and significance tests).

 # Change log